amanforindia/imagekit-python/README.md

 })
 ```

-The results in a URL like
+The result is in a URL like
 ```
 https://ik.imagekit.io/your_imagekit_id/endpoint/default-image.jpg?tr=h-300%2Cw-400
 ```